-Young people have their own space; reach them where they are.
+Principle 1: People have their own space; reach them where they are.
 It is important that membership is based on peers and gender sensitive outreach.
 The youth should self-select who they want to be in a group with.
 Do not mix youth with adults!
 Use female youth to mobilize more females!
 Involve parents and community leaders - local councilors, youth leaders, religious and opinion leaders.

-Young people may have different needs, reflecting their different backgrounds and life stages; consideration must be given to the composition of the group.
+Principle 2: People may have different needs, reflecting their different backgrounds and life stages; consideration must be given to the composition of the group.
 Group formation should support homogenous membership (age, life-stage, goals, etc.).
 Inclusion of marginalized and vulnerable youth remains vital!

-Standard VSLA principles needs to be aligned to meet the needs of youth.
+Principle 3: Standard VSLA principles needs to be aligned to meet the needs of youth.
 The VSLA methodology should be flexibly managed to allow for current and emerging needs of youth.

-Both savings and borrowing involve risk; protection is essential.
+Principle 4: Both savings and borrowing involve risk; protection is essential.
 Develop risk management strategy with each group in a way that protects both members money and the vulnerable.

-The group can be a strong platform for holistic capacity building.
+Principle 5: The group can be a strong platform for holistic capacity building.
 The groups should be where members training in entrepreneurship, life skills, vocational skills, agronomy, financial literacy, etc. are provided.

-The group can strengthen members' welfare and resilience.
+Principle 6: The group can strengthen members' welfare and resilience.
 Promote savings for welfare and inputs as a buffer for specific needs critical needs e.g., school fees, funerals and health emergencies

-Linking to a formal financial institution is logical and attractive.
+Principle 7: Linking to a formal financial institution is logical and attractive.
 Promote linkages when necessary with adequate bank literacy training and appropriate products.

-Foster citizenship building.
-Train youth in governance and leadership and promote their participation in their groups and community/local governance.
+Principle 8: Foster citizenship building.
+Train youth in governance and leadership and promote their participation in their groups and community/ local governance.
 Groups must register with local governments; Female youth must be in leadership position; and attendance of local government meetings is important!

-Promote continuous learning.
+Principle 9: Promote continuous learning.
 Build participatory monitoring and learning among the youth in order to strengthen group operations, entice individual growth, and periodic reporting.